Association of $1K Financial Incentive With COVID-19 Vaccination

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Cheng-Wei Huang, M.D., of the Kaiser Permanente Los Angeles Medical Center, is the corresponding author.
+Authors: Edward Tang Qian, M.D., of the Vanderbilt University Medical Center in Nashville, Tennessee, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.